ShadeLab/CulturedThermophileMAGs/Janes_Notes.md

 #### 10 July 2017
 The first dataset (cultured DNA) finished mapping, so I submitted jobs to convert .sam to .bam.

+Now I will index the .bam files and submit a job for the depth file.

 The job for the second dataset (uncultured DNA) at 0.95 minID was taking too long, so I deleted the job, re-wrote it and re-submitted the job.
 Here it is:
 ```
 #! /bin/bash